hiroshiban/Mcalibrator2/README.md

 ![Mcalibrator2 model fit result](doc/imgs/08_model_fit_result.png)
 **Mcalibrator2: Model fit result**

-6. To check how properly the Gamma-correction is performed, please press the ***“Check the linearity”*** button.
-When the ***“easy check”*** toggle button is ON (default), the generated CLUTs will be simply displayed on LUT tab.
+6. To check how properly the Gamma-correction is performed, please press the ***"Check the linearity"*** button.
+When the ***"easy check"*** toggle button is ON (default), the generated CLUTs will be simply displayed on LUT tab.
 If it is set to OFF, luminance values for 20 video inputs (equally sampled from 0.0 to 1.0) are re-measured, and the linearity between the input video values and the output luminance are evaluated.
 If the results are not good, please re-generate CLUTs by changing a fitting model.

 ![Mcalibrator2 linearity test](doc/imgs/09_LUT_tab_linearity_test.png)
 **Mcalibrator2: Linearity test (Easy-check mode)**